What is Substratum?

 There are some few other notes to take into account when running Substratum.

 - Your IP address isn’t changed / masked like it would be when using a VPN.

 - Unable to run a speed test when using any major speed test website I could find.
 Those site where unreachable when I was connected to Substratum.

 Testing Substratum on Linux (Ubuntu)

 - I also ran Substratum on my Ubuntu 16.04 installation.
 I met a known issues which I found too complicated to try to solve so I abandon.
 This issue is documented here.

 Substratum cannot be used to bypass internet censorship in China at this time.

 Since Substratum is still in beta we can expect it to have a lot of issues and complex setup.
 But one of my concern is that it appears to only act as a DNS proxy (surrogate DNS) which are not viable solution against the GFW since most DNS proxy are easily poisoned by the GFW DNS cache.
 I think this is the reason why it doesn’t work for other site which are already blocked in China.

+Visitors to China looking to bypass the internet censorship here will need to use a China VPN.
 We will keep our eye out on Substratum in the future.
 Hopefully it can be used as a tool to bypass internet censorship in China.